REN TV: Under Irina Varlamova (2013—2015)

-On October 15, 2014, during regular maintenance work until 10:00 a.m.
-(Moscow time), the channel switched to broadcasting in the 16:9 format..
+On 15 October, 2014, during regular maintenance work until 10:00 (Moscow time), the channel switched to broadcasting in the 16:9 format.

 In November 2014, the channel announced plans to create TV channels REN-TV International and Military Secret.
-REN-TV International is a licensed purified international version of REN TV, close to the original (Russian) version of the TV channel.
-It will include current information, author's and entertainment programs, as well as Russian television series and documentary projects.
-The network of the Military Secret TV channel should consist of REN TV documentary projects, among them are "Territory of Delusion", "Military Secret", "Battle of Civilizations".
-The exact date of the start of broadcasting of both TV channels has not been announced.
-The main focus will be on satellite platforms, cable and digital networks..
-In 2016, it was launched only «REN TV International».
+REN-TV International is a licensed international version of REN TV, close to the original (Russian) version of the TV channel.
+It planned to include current information, author-based and entertainment programs, as well as Russian television series and documentary projects.
+The line-up of the Military Secret TV channel would consist of REN TV documentaries, among them Territory of Delusion, Military Secret (the namesake of the channel) and Battle of Civilizations.
+The exact date of the start of broadcasting of both TV channels was not disclosed; the channels were set to be distributed on satellite platforms, cable and digital networks.
+In 2016, only REN TV International launched.